codeforboston/bostongreenmap/README.md

         Shall the new role be a superuser? (y/n) n Shall the new role be allowed to create databases? (y/n) y Shall the new role be allowed to create more new roles? (y/n) n

+If you see an error like $USERNAME does not exist, first do:
+        sudo su - postgres
+and then finish running the commands above

 2. Set the user password